 • Tips:

 • A common mistake is being too ambitious.
-I highly recommend choosing a problem from my doc that’s rated A or B!
+I recommend choosing a problem from the sequence that’s rated A or B!
 In particular, when you’re new to a field, your intuition for “this should be easy” will be wildly, wildly miscalibrated.
 Pick a problem that feels like it should be really easy - if it actually is, then move on to a harder one!

 • Key lesson: Research is always harder than you think (even after accounting for this fact)